Illumination and Shadows in Head Rotation: experiments with Denoising Diffusion Models: Denoising Diffusion Models

 for $\epsilon \sim \mathcal{N}(0,\bf{I})$.
 In these equations, $1-\overline{\alpha}_t$ is the variance of the noise for an arbitrary time step $t$; $\overline{\alpha}_t$ could be equivalently used instead of $\beta_t$ to define the schedule of the noising process.

 The idea behind denoising generative models is to reverse the above process, addressing the distribution $q(x_{t-1}\vert x_t)$.
 If we know how to sample from $q(x_{t-1}\vert x_t)$, then we can generate a sample starting from a Gaussian noise input $x_{T} \sim \mathcal{N}(0,\bf{I})$.
 In general, the distribution $q(x_{t-1}\vert x_t)$ cannot be expressed in closed form, and it will be approximated using a neural network.
-In \cite{Sohl-DicksteinW15} it was observed that $q(x_{t-1}\vert x_t)$ approaches a diagonal Gaussian distribution when $T$ is large and $\beta_t \to 0$, so in order to learn the distribution it suffices to train a neural network to predict a mean $\mu_\theta$ and a diagonal covariance matrix $\Sigma_\theta$:
+In \cite{Sohl-DicksteinW15} it was observed that $q(x_{t-1}\vert x_t)$ approaches a diagonal Gaussian distribution when $T$ is large and $\beta_t \to 0$, so in order to learn the distribution it suffices to train a neural network predicting the mean $\mu_\theta$ and the diagonal covariance matrix $\Sigma_\theta$:

 The whole {\em reverse} process is hence:

 where $p_\theta(x_T) = \mathcal{N}(0,\bf{I})$.

 For training, we can use a variational lower bound on the negative log likelihood: